solita/solita.github.com/_posts/2020-06-15-cheap-software-is-expensive.md

 And do note that this is not just about bugs, this is also about how easy the code is to maintain, and how flexible it is to make changes when requirements change on a longer run.
 And this is also about how to find new talent to recruit so we can maintain the code on the longer run, without driving people insane.

+A colleague of mine wrote an excellent article on technical debt - which is what you get when you just keep on piling features in a hurry, never fixing issues that arise, or refactoring code to try to battle the increasing complexity.
+You can go read it here: [6 Easy Steps to Boost the Creation of Technical Debt in your Organization](https://dev.solita.fi/2020/05/18/easy-steps-to-techdebt.html).

+The thing is again: By taking those shortcuts every daym you think you are producing faster, but you are instead only being messier.
+And the cost of all those shortcuts will become visible when development has been done for some time, or when development has ended and software or service is being mostly maintained with as little effort as possible. **So trying to be lazy and fast will eventually make you, and everyone working on that codebase, miserable and extremely slow.**

 ## So, can I still have it cheap?
 Pretty please?

 Yes, you can.